kwurst/CS-448/Syllabus.md

 In order to help teams normalize their expectations for team participation, everyone will take part in the CATME Rater Pratice.
 In this way, everyone will learn to apply the same ratings for the same behaviors and level of participation.

-## Team Tools/Learning Angular Project
+## Team Tools/Domain Familiarization
 In the first few weeks of the semester, we will learn how to use the tools that we will be using to manage the team and the project.
-We will also need to learn or review the basics or using the Angular framework for web applications.
+We will also need to learn about the domains of the two projects you will choose from: Electronic Medical Records Systems and Food Banks/Food Pantries.

-To do this, each team will build a small Angular web application, using the team tools we will be using for the rest of the semester.

 ## Attendance and Participation (In-Class)
 You are expected to attend all class meetings.
 During our class meetings, your team will be planning for upcoming work, updating each other on status, reviewing past work, and discussing course material.